New Construction Homes In Northern VA

 For smaller builders on spec homes or semi-custom, there may be some negotiation but it is case by case.
 But often you can work them down from the list price.

 Conversely, during negotiations you can ask for upgrades for an incomplete home if talks about price get stuck.

-Custom Home Negotiating
+New Home Negotiating

 Fully custom homes get a fully custom price tag.
 If your builder has built a similar project, go off that sale price as a starting point.

 In this situation, transparency is nice if you can get the builder to give you more info on where the money is going (finishes, builder fees, etc).

 Like any real estate negotiation, know the market.
 Builders often try to play to your sense of losing a home.
 They will tell you it could sell anytime.